python/cpython/Doc/tutorial/inputoutput.rst

 writing.
 The *mode* argument is optional; ``'r'`` will be assumed if it's omitted.

-On Windows and the Macintosh, ``'b'`` appended to the mode opens the file in binary mode, so there are also modes like ``'rb'``, ``'wb'``, and ``'r+b'``.
+``'b'`` appended to the mode opens the file in binary mode, so there are also modes like ``'rb'``, ``'wb'``, and ``'r+b'``.
+Python distinguishes between text and binary files.
+Binary files are read and written without any data transformation.
+In text mode, platform-specific newline representations are automatically converted to newlines when read and newline characters are automatically converted to the proper platform-specific representation when written.
+This makes writing portable code which reads or writes text files easier.
+In addition, when reading from or writing to text files, the data are automatically decoded or encoding, respectively, using the encoding associated with the file.

-Windows makes a distinction between text and binary files; the end-of-line characters in text files are automatically altered slightly when data is read or written.
-This behind-the-scenes modification to file data is fine for ASCII text files, but it'll corrupt binary data like that in :file:`JPEG` or :file:`EXE` files.
+This behind-the-scenes modification to file data is fine for text files, but will corrupt binary data like that in :file:`JPEG` or :file:`EXE` files.
 Be very careful to use binary mode when reading and writing such files.

 .. _tut-filemethods: